 The unbanked and underbanked (respectively referring to people who don’t use any banking services or those who require limited services) represent a unique prospect for financial institutions.
 It doesn’t mean that they avoid financial services completely.
 Between traditional and alternative payment methods, there exists a large opportunity to reach those excluded.
 As the report cites, nearly 40 million (mostly Eastern) Europeans avoid (or underutilize) banks.
 The primary reason that the unbanked don’t have an account: not enough cash.

 Financial inclusion has the possibility to make customers out of the unbanked and underbanked.
-This occurs while world banks increasingly shutter branches.
+This occurs while global retail banks increasingly shutter branches.
 According to The Paypers’s report, over 1700 banks closed in the US in one year.
 As a headline, this is jarring (it’s worth noting that 200 of those were Wells Fargo branches and, besides their ongoing issues with the US Fed, they were set to right-size branches to catch up with competitors).
 Of course, these trends are a major facet in the evolution of consumer-facing spaces.
 As brick and mortar stores undergo change, branch closings are another part of the process rather than a reflection of less banking.